 Case Studies: We have partnered with three Massachusetts farms to participate in case studies and have requested they document their financial costs of raising crops and bringing them to institutional markets and the profitability of those sales.
-We requested farms track income in real time and record annual expenses at the end of the 2014 calendar year.
+We requested farms track income in real time with the attached tracking tool and record annual expenses at the end of the 2014 calendar year.
 Program staff met with each farm at the beginning of the project to review the tracking tool and collect additional background information on each farm.
-Following the initial meeting staff contacted each farm on a monthly basis via email or phone to encourage them to continue collecting data through the growing season and following winter and answer any questions.
+Following the initial meeting staff contacted each farm on a monthly basis via email or phone to encourage them to continue collecting data through the growing season and answer any questions.

-Farm Income Study: For a picture of statewide participation in farm to institution sales, we have surveyed Massachusetts farmers’ participation in institutional sales during the 2014 growing season.
-We created the survey tool and administered it electronically and via a phone call throughout the first few months of 2015 (January – April).
-We selected 175 wholesale farms in Massachusetts with current or past ‘institutional’ relationships to survey and alerted all farms of the upcoming survey via email or U.S. mail to encourage participation.
-We also alerted them to the chance to win one of two $100 VISA gift cards through their timely participation.
-Once all phone calls had been made and online surveys completed, we analyzed the data to quantify the number of farms in Massachusetts selling wholesale, the number that participated in our survey, and that participate in farm to school sales.
-Individual financial data was kept confidential, but we are able present aggregate financial information.
+Farm Income Study: For a picture of statewide participation in farm to institution sales, we are in the process of surveying Massachusetts farmers’ participation in institutional sales during the past year.
+We have created the survey tool and plan to administer it electronically or via a phone call starting 1/5/15.
+We have selected 175 wholesale farms in Massachusetts with current or past ‘institutional’ relationships to survey over the coming month.
+We have alerted all farms of the upcoming survey via email or U.S. mail to encourage participation.
+We have also alerted them to the chance to win one of two $100 VISA gift cards through their timely participation.
+Once all phone calls have been made and online surveys completed, we will analyze the data to quantify the number of farms in Massachusetts selling wholesale, the number that participated in our survey, and that participate in farm to school sales.
+Individual financial data will be kept confidential, but we will present aggregate financial information.

-January – March 2015 – Final phone or email check-ins were made to Case Study farms to collect data.
+June 2014 – November 2014 – Monthly phone or email check-ins were made to Case Study farms to collect data.

-January 2015 – Finalized invites to farmers, distributors, and institutions to statewide gathering and meet and greet.
+November 2014 – Finalized Farm Income Survey and introduction letter from contracted surveyor and selected farmer survey list.
+Invite farmers, distributors, and institutions to statewide gathering and meet and greet.

-January 2015 – April 2015 –Contacting farmers for survey response via phone and/or email.
+December 2014 – February 2015 – Contacting farmers for survey response via phone and/or email.

-February 2015 –May2015 – Compilation and analysis of Farm Income Survey results
+November 2014 – February 2015 – Compilation and analysis of Case Study results

-January 2015 –June 2015 – Compilation and analysis of Case Study results
+February 2015 – March 2015 – Compilation and analysis of Farm Income Survey results

 Impacts and Contributions/Outcomes